precision-sustainable-ag/benchbot-map-generator/README.md

     - Instructions can be found here How to Download and Install Python on Windows - Data to Fish

-2. A copy of credentials.json from @Mikah Pinegar
+2. A copy of credentials.json from @mikahpinegar

 **Steps**